Ending one year, Beginning the next

 • What 2-3 things will help you stick to your intentions and goals?
 This is all about accountability.
 Some examples might be to review your intentions daily; have I lived in the intentions I set out, if not, how can I do a better job of it?
 Review your micro-goals.
 Break them down even further if need be.
 Use a list to prioritize daily tasks.
 Give yourself a healthy reward when you achieve a milestone or move through resistance.

-Take the time to say goodbye with gratitude to 2019 and set yourself up for success and increased wellbeing in the year ahead.
+Take the time to say goodbye to the year with gratitude and set yourself up for success and increased wellbeing in the year ahead.
 Use conscious intention and achievable goal setting to support you in living your best life!

 Would you like some additional support in setting your intentions and accomplishing your goals – set up a coaching session by following this link.